xrdocs/design/_blogs/2022-07-01-cst-implementation-guide-5.md

 The advertisement options specify when the advertisements are made into the IGP.
 The periodic interval sets the minimum interval, with the threshold setting the difference required to advertise a new delay value.
 The accelerated threshold option sets a percentage change required to trigger and advertisement prior to the periodic interval timer expiring.
 Performance measurement takes a series of measurements within each computation interval and uses this information to derive the min, max, and average link delay.

-Full documentation on Performance Measurement can be found at:  https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/segment-routing/72x/b-segment-routing-cg-ncs5500-72x/configure-performance-measurement.html
+Full documentation on Performance Measurement can be found at:  <https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/segment-routing/configuration/guide/b-segment-routing-cg-asr9000-75x/configure-performance-measurement.html>

-Please note while this is the IOS-XR 7.2.1 documentation it also applies to IOS-XR 7.1.2.

 <div class="highlighter-rouge">
 <pre class="highlight">